Quinky1998/make_art/README.md

 make_art(seed = 123 )
 ```

-Then this beautiful function will generate a moving polygon with random colors and shapes or a pointillistic masterpiece!
+Then this beautiful function will generate a moving polygon with random colors and shapes or a colorful collection of tiles!
 Either way, it will be unique to you.
 Some even say that the colors are chosen based on the mood you are in...